-A suboptimum concentration of $0.2 \ \mu$ M SCF was used.
-Only one, rather high concentration of 1,000 nM IB-MECA was observed to potentiate significantly the effect of the above concentration of SCF.
-The per cent elevation of the GM-CFC numbers amounted to 132 % at this concentration of IB-MECA tested in a combination with SCF, in comparison with SCF alone.
-Toxicity was again found when testing the IB-MECA concentrations of 5,000 and 10,000 nM.
-The results are shown in Fig. 2.
+A suboptimum concentration of 0.2 μ M SCF was used.
+Only a rather high concentration of 1000 nM IB-MECA was observed to potentiate significantly the effect of the above concentration of SCF.
+The per cent elevation of the GM-CFC numbers amounted to 132 % at